junxit/us-congress-code/title-29/chapter-4b/sec-49l.md

 ### Effective Date of 2014 Amendment

 Amendment by Pub.
-L. 113–128 effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+L. 113–128 effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as an Effective Date note under section 3101 of this title.

 ### Effective Date

 Section effective Oct.
 1, 1983, but with Secretary authorized to use funds appropriated for fiscal 1983 to plan for orderly implementation of section, see section 181(i) of Pub.
 L. 97–300, which was formerly classified to section 1591(i) of this title.

+### Definitions of Terms in Pub.
+L. 113–128

+Except as otherwise provided, terms defined in section 3 of Pub.
+L. 113–128, which is classified to section 3102 of this title, apply to this section.